raphaelmolesim/flakio/README.md

 ## Private token
 Get your private token at this page: https://gitlab.com/-/profile/personal_access_tokens

+# Command Line features

+There are handy command list features that help day-to-day work on GitLab.

 ## CI notification feature
 You can get notified when CI have finished to run by running the following command:
 ```